Happy 13th Birthday to Jack

 • I’ve gained too much weight, I don’t want to be in pictures

 I will address those questions for you in some of my posts.
-We started Calotype in 2005, but I began this journal fifteen years later in 2020 so our clients can look into the creative process and learn more about what’s involved in a Children or Family Portrait Session.
+We started Calotype in 2005, but I began this journal fifteen years later in 2020 so our clients can look into the creative process and learn more about what’s involved in a Portrait Session, whether it’s personal headshots or family photos.
 It doesn’t have to be hard, it doesn’t have to be Pinterest perfect.
 My clients are ordinary people with extra-ordinary love for their children, and they know photography is one way to stop the crawl of time.

 Follow this journal, and you’ll see how we resolve problems and turn them into happy memories.
-After most posts, my email is included so you can send me your comments or thoughts.
 Keep in mind, some of our Calotype clients are very private so we don’t share any of their images.
 But the people you see in this journal, on Instagram, YouTube (or our displays around town) have graciously allowed us to share the artwork we’ve created for them so you can learn from their experience.
 I hope to do this for you, someday!

 Feel free to email me and let me know your thoughts!